Vitiges (horse): Assessment

 There was no International Classification of European two-year-olds in 1975: the official handicappers of Britain, Ireland and France compiled separate rankings for horses which competed in those countries.
 In the French Free Handicap, Vitiges was rated the second best juvenile of the season, two pounds behind Manado.
 The independent Timeform organisation concurred, giving him a rating of 128, two pounds below Manado and one ahead of the top British colt Wollow.
 In 1976, the official handicappers of Britain and France again produced separate ratings.
 In the French handicap, Vitiges was rated the seventh best three-year-old colt behind Youth, Crow, Empery, Exceller, Malacate and Twig Moss.
 The British handicapper, however, rated Vitiges the best three-year-old of 1976, ahead of Pawneese, Wollow, Crow and Empery.
 Timeform gave him a rating of 132, placing him alongside Wollow and the sprinter Lochnager as the third best horse of the year behind Youth and Crow.
 In 1977 Timeform gave him a rating of 115 §, with the § (or "squiggle") indicating a horse who is "ungenerous, faint-hearted or a bit of a coward".

 Stud career

 In the autumn of 1976, it was announced that Vitiges had been syndicated at £23,000 a share (giving him a theoretical value of £960,000) and would begin his stallion career at the Someries Stud at Newmarket in 1978.
 In fact, he began his stud career earlier than expected, covering several mares at the end of his abbreviated 1977 season.
 He was exported to Japan in 1986.

 The most successful of his offspring was Moon Madness, who won ten races including the St Leger Stakes and the Grand Prix de Saint-Cloud.
 His other good winners included New Bruce Prix de la Côte Normande and Tants Lingfield Oaks Trial.

 Pedigree

-Vitiges was inbred 4 × 4 to Prince Rose, meaning that this stallion appears twice in the fourth generation of his pedigree.
+Vitiges is inbred 4S x 4D to the stallion Prince Rose, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.